franciscozuccala/inhibitor-plugin/README.md

 as a Nexus and upload and use dependencies remotely

 ## How to use it
-Add the repository and Jitpack classpath to rootProject's buildscript
+Add the repository and Jitpack classpath to ROOTPROJECT's buildscript
 ```gradle
 buildScript{
     ...